 A couple of years ago when Karma-Kat started sneezing I worried.
 When cats have the sniffles, you worry about curing kitty congestion.
 Cat colds are one of the most common health problems of kittens and adult cats.
-Feline upper respiratory diseases often affect shelter and rescue cats.
+Feline upper respiratory diseases, sometimes called cat flu, often affect shelter and rescue cats.
 My cat Seren-Kitty also had a couple of severe bouts with kitty snorkles.
 And the new baby Trinity doesn’t sneeze but does cough now and then.

-While there are preventive vaccinations available to help protect your cats, many kittens and cats become infected very early before vaccines can be given.
+While there are preventive vaccinations available to help protect your cats, many kittens and cats become infected very early before they receive vaccines.
 Once infected, a cat may develop sniffles any time they become stressed.
 These tips can help relieve the sniffles and cat cold problems.

 Cat Colds & Curing Kitty Congestion

 Has the annual outbreak of flu, sinus infections, and general creeping-crud attacked you this season?
 Hopefully, you’re safe from the COVID-19 virus that causes similar symptoms in people.
-Thankfully, that doesn’t seem to affect our cats!
-It’s important to protect ourselves from seasonal bugs, of course.
+Thankfully, the COVID virus and variants don’t routinely cause cat flu symptoms.

 Complications of Cat Colds

 Cats have more problems with congestion than dogs.
 The bugs that cause kitty congestion usually aren’t lethal in adult cats.
 But cats won’t eat unless they can smell their food, so they starve if they get a stopped-up nose.
 Home care not only keeps pets more comfortable, it often decides whether they recover or not.
 Learn how to encourage sick pets to eat in this post.

 While we often fall in love with that poor little sick shelter kitten, an upper respiratory infection (cat cold) as a baby could mean relapses for the rest of the cat’s life.
 Just be sure you’re aware of all the facts when you adopt your kitten.